QYQYQYQYQYQ/QYQYQYQYQYQ.github.io/_pages/about.md

 ---
 ## Bio

-I'm Yeqing Qiu (邱烨卿), a second year PhD student supervised by Prof. Zhi-Quan Luo in the Chinese University of Hong Kong, Shenzhen.
+I'm Yeqing Qiu (邱烨卿), a third-year PhD student supervised by Prof. Zhi-Quan Luo in the Chinese University of Hong Kong, Shenzhen.
 My academic interests primarily revolve around Optimization and Deep Learning.
-This blog is mainly about my learning note and some gossip essay lol.
+This blog is mainly about my learning notes and some gossip essay lol.

 ## Publications